lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-holiness-pentecostal press---especially the Church of God's *The Church of God Evangel*, the Stone Church's *The Latter Rain Evangel*, and Assemblies of God's *The Pentecostal Evangel*---discussed Mark 16: 15-18 extensively.xix At the root of the controversy was a dispute over the various "signs" of baptism by the Holy Spirit---namely, speaking in tongues, healing the sick, casting out demons, handling snakes, and drinking poison---as indications of spiritual power.
+holiness-pentecostal press---especially the Church of God's *The Church of God Evangel*, the Stone Church's *The Latter Rain Evangel*, and Assemblies of God's *The Pentecostal Evangel*---discussed Mark 16: 15-18 extensively. [^19] At the root of the controversy was a dispute over the various "signs" of baptism by the Holy Spirit---namely, speaking in tongues, healing the sick, casting out demons, handling snakes, and drinking poison---as indications of spiritual power.
 Within wider